Phdntom/Phdntom.github.io/readme/README.md

 ## Productive Time Usage
 * __Meetings__ - If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.
 I encourage you to control which meetings you attend as a first step.

-* __Work Time__ - You are here because you are good at your job.
+* __Work time__ - You are here because you are good at your job.
 Checking email/slack/etc every hour is not your job.
 Most questions do not need a response faster than 24 hours; don't feel obligated to provide one unless your good judgement indicates otherwise.

-* __Your Time__ - If I message you outside work hours, don't feel obligated to respond in general.
+* __Your time__ - If I message you outside work hours, don't feel obligated to respond in general.
 If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

-* __Be Complete__ - Don't leave your audience hanging with no context.
+* __Be complete__ - Don't leave your audience hanging with no context.
 If your issue is technical, at minimum share code snippets or data figures.
 Even better, push your code to a branch for review so others can weigh-in on your question right away.
 Async technical discussion is ok, async "Are you available?" is not.

-* __Deep Work__ - I prefer longer periods of uninterrupted work.
+* __Deep work__ - I prefer longer periods of uninterrupted work.
 Feel free to set your status to away and/or not check chat/email when you need to focus.
 For more on this topic, see [Deep Work](http://calnewport.com/books/deep-work/).
 I have a copy.

 __WORK IN PROGRESS__